 The first step in earning Southwest Companion Pass: take 100 one-way flights in a year OR sign up for the Southwest Airlines Rapid Rewards® Plus Visa and earn 110,000 points in a year.
 Since there’s no way we were taking 100 one-way flights on Southwest in a year, signing up for the credit card to maximize our spending was our route of choice.

-- Southwest is always running promotions and the current promotion allows you to earn 60,000 points when you spend $2,000 in the first 3 months.
+- Southwest is always running promotions and the current promotion allows you to earn 60,000 points in your first year—40,000 for spending $1,000 in the first 3 months and 20,000 more for spending $12,000 in the first 12 months.
 That puts you more than halfway towards earning Companion Pass and gives you 60,000 points to spend on flights, which is a treat in and of itself.

 - On top of the 60,000, you’ll earn 2X points on Southwest and hotel/car rental partners and 1X points on all other purchases, plus 3,000 anniversary points.